 We are all completely beside ourselves

 When we read.
-Preserve, like the Scott-ish pound,
+Preserve,

 These tales of Fauste and Prometheus Bound.